CleverCloud/doc.clever-cloud.com/commons/admin-console/environment-variables.md

 Some variables are injected to the environment of your application when you deploy it, to inform you about the current context of your application and about the application itself.

-They can be accessed as classic environment variables and can be used in your application to give you informations about the current context of the application.
+They can be accessed as classic environment variables.

- * `APP_ID` : the ID of the application.
+ * `APP_ID`: the ID of the application.
 Each application has a unique identifier used to identify it in our system.
 This ID is the same than the one you can find in the information section of your application.

- * `INSTANCE_ID` : the ID of the current instance of your application.
-It's unique for each instance of your application and change every time you deploy it.
+ * `INSTANCE_ID`: the ID of the current instance (scaler) of your application.
+It's unique for each instance of your application and changes every time you deploy it.

- * `INSTANCE_TYPE` : The type of instance.
-Values can be `build` or `production`. `build` is when your application is being built on a [dedicated instance](/doc/admin-console/apps-management/#dedicated-build).
+ * `INSTANCE_TYPE`: The type of the instance (scaler).
+Its value can be `build` or `production`. `build` is when your application is being built on a [dedicated instance](/doc/admin-console/apps-management/#dedicated-build).

- * `COMMIT_ID` : the commit ID used as a base to deploy your application.
+ * `COMMIT_ID`: the commit ID used as a base to deploy your application.
 As we remove the `.git` directory before the deployment (to avoid security problems), it can be used to know which version of your application is running on the server.

- * `APP_HOME` : The absolute path of your application on the server.
-Can be used to create absolute link in your application (ex : ${APP_HOME}/foo/bar).
+ * `APP_HOME`: The absolute path of your application on the server.
+Can be used to create absolute links in your application (e.g. ${APP_HOME}/foo/bar).

- * `INSTANCE_NUMBER` : See below
+ * `INSTANCE_NUMBER`: See below

- * `IGNORE_FROM_BUILDCACHE`: allow users to specify paths to ignore when the build cache archive is created.
-Must be relative to your application root.
- (ex: `foo/bar:foo/baz` where `bar` or `baz` can be either a folder or a file)

 ### What is the `INSTANCE_NUMBER` variable used for?